 In 1945 Whitman published a second Dick Tracy Chapter Book novel titled Dick Tracy meets the Night Crawler.
 In this story, our hero, Tess Trueheart, Junior and Pat Patton take a fishing vacation to Colorado.
 As frequently occurs on Dick Tracy vacations, a crime occurs, this time a board member of a local mining enterprise has gone missing and Dick finds himself assisting the local sheriff.

-A note asserting the disappearance was a murder was left behind and signed by the mysterious “Night Crawler” and over the next few days additional board members begin to vanish.
+A note suggesting the disappearance was in fact a murder was found, signed by the mysterious “Night Crawler” and over the next few days additional board members begin to vanish.
 Tracy is hard at work on the case when Tess and Junior are kidnapped by the Crawler and Tracy redoubles his deductive efforts until he himself is captured and Pat Patton must attempt to solve the case on his own.
 The adventure has a satisfying climax in a network of subterranean mine tunnels that the Night Crawler uses as his lair.

 Dick Tracy and the Woo Woo Sisters (Dell, 1947)